2016 West Virginia Mountaineers football team

 The 2016 West Virginia Mountaineers football team represented West Virginia University in the 2016 NCAA Division I FBS football season.
 The Mountaineers played as members of the Big 12 Conference (Big 12) and were led by head coach Dana Holgorsen, in his sixth year.
-West Virginia played its home games at Mountaineer Field at Milan Puskar Stadium in Morgantown, West Virginia.
+West Virginia played their home games at Mountaineer Field at Milan Puskar Stadium in Morgantown, West Virginia.
 2016 was the 125th season of West Virginia football.
-They finished the season 10–3, 7–2 in Big 12 play to finished in a tie for second place.
-They received an invitation to the Russell Athletic Bowl where they lost to Miami.
+They finished the season 10–3, 7–2 in Big 12 play to finish in a tie for second place.
+They received an invitation to the Russell Athletic Bowl, where they lost to Miami.

 Preseason

 Big 12 media poll

-The 2016 Big 12 media days were held July 18–19, 2016 in Dallas, Texas.
+The 2016 Big 12 media days were held from July 18–19, 2016 in Dallas, Texas.
 In the Big 12 preseason media poll, West Virginia was predicted to finish seventh in the standings.